mcp-ui-dev/embeddable-ui/README.md

 > This document describes the communication protocol for embeddable UIs.
 > Implemented by [mcp-ui](https://github.com/idosal/mcp-ui).

-# Concept
+# Concepts

-- iframes communicate with the parent window via postMessage
+- embedded iframes communicate with the parent window via `postMessage`
 - the parent window can send messages to the iframe
 - the iframe can send messages to the parent window